 Patterson Legal Group Knows How Car Insurance Differs by State

 Being licensed in three states has many advantages when it comes to serving our clients.
-Recently, I spoke with a fellow Nebraska attorney who was handling his first Kansas auto accident.
-The at-fault party had $25,000 available in coverage, while his client had underinsured motorist coverage available at $25,000.
-The injuries were significant, and the attorney did not understand why he was not able to get any of the underinsured coverage.
+Recently, I spoke with a fellow attorney who was handling his first Missouri auto accident.
+The at-fault party had $80,000 available in coverage, while his client had underinsured motorist coverage available at $50,000 for body injury per accident and $25,000 for bodily injury per person.
+The injuries and treatments were significant, and the attorney did not understand why the client was not able to get any of the underinsured coverage.

-For example, say a Nebraska accident victim has $50,000 in underinsured motorist coverage and the other party has $100,000 available in liability coverage.
-The victim can recover the full $150,000 between the two companies.
+For example, say a Missouri accident victim has $75,000 in underinsured motorist coverage and the other party has $25,000 available in liability coverage.
+The victim can recover the full $100,000 between the two companies.
 However, the situation would be handled differently in Kansas.

 Kansas does not allow for both coverages to be stacked.
 Staying with the example above, if the same accident had happened in Kansas, then the most that the victim could recover is $100,000.
 They would be able to get the full $100,000 from the other party, but their underinsured motorist coverage would not be used at all.